Birmingham Green Story

 Dating back to 1926, when five localities in our region established a home for those who, for a variety of reasons, did not have the ability to care for themselves.
 Prince William, Fairfax, Loudoun, Fauquier, and the City of Alexandria purchased a 54-acre site on Centreville Road in Manassas, Virginia — a part of a larger region known as Birmingham Green.
 There, they built the District Home of Northern Virginia to provide food, shelter, and employment opportunities for those who needed it most in the area.

 The original District Home was built on farmland, which many residents enjoyed helping to maintain — for nearly 20 years.
 By the 1950s, District Home was expanded to accommodate 80 residents and was a licensed rest home to care for the area’s lowest-income community members with disabilities.

-Today, the campus – notably named Birmingham Green – is comprised of the recently refurbished 36-bed District Home Assisted Living, a 180-bed Health Care Center that opened in 1991 to provide nursing and rehab services, and the Willow Oaks Assisted Living, a 92-unit supportive housing facility that opened in 2008 to offer additional assisted living services.
+Today, the campus – notably named Birmingham Green – is comprised of the recently refurbished 36-bed District Home Assisted Living, a 180-bed Northern Virginia Health Care Commission that opened in 1991 to provide nursing and rehab services, and the Willow Oaks Assisted Living, a 92-unit supportive housing facility that opened in 2008 to offer additional assisted living services.